gax1985/nation-state/History/Pre-Islamic Revolution.md

 Research : The name change after the revolution  ( "Persia" to "Iran")

-Reasons for the revolution : Opression of the king's security apparatus, (hatred of the US and Israel as they both assisted in the creation of SAVAK "The security appartus for the Shah")
+Reasons for the revolution : Oppression of the king's security apparatus, (hatred of the US and Israel as they both assisted in the creation of SAVAK "The security apparatus for the Shah")